JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 sudo ldconfig
 ```
 ## SSL Error during startup when checking if new version is available
 When starting up, FreeFileSync checks if a newer version is available.
-For some reason, there's a problems with the SSL
+For some reason (perhaps related to use of openssl 3?), there's a problem with the underlying SSL session and the version information can't be retrieved.
 A popup dialog reads: "Cannot find current FreeFileSync version number online.
 A newer version is likely available.
 Check manually now?"
 and the error detail provided reads:
 ```